Our Staff

 Joan Pinegar

+Joan is the owner/director of The Educational Garden Project.
 Joan Pinegar has been the director of multiple day camps, spent over a decade as Garden Coordinator at Isaac Dickson Elementary School, and led numerous community gardens, all while feeding the Asheville community with rescued food.
-Joan is the owner/director of The Educational Garden Project.

 Amy Hinsley